-- 5/32" Allen Wrench - 1.
-To adjust the angle at which the armrest sits when in the down position, loosen, but do not remove, the Allen screw that secures the stop clamp.
+- 3/16" Allen Wrench - 1.
+To adjust the angle at which the armrest sits when in the down position, remove the two Allen screws which secure the angle cam to the armrest clamp.
 See Figure 5-8. - 2.
-Slide the stop clamp forward on the armrest to lower the angle at which the armrest sits in the down position, or slide the stop clamp rearward on the armrest to raise the angle. - 3.
-Securely tighten the Allen screw to fix the stop clamp in place.
+Raise the armrest to the desired angle at which the armrest sits in the down position.
+Align two holes in the angle cam with two holes in the armrest clamp.
+Reinstall the two Allen screws. - 3.
+Securely tighten the Allen screws. - 4.
+Follow Steps 1 through 3 on the other side of the chair.

-Make sure that the stop clamp is securely tightened before applying weight to the armrest.
+Make sure that the Allen screws in the angle cam are securely tightened to the armrest clamp before applying weight to the armrest.
 If you ignore this Warning, you could fall, tip over or lose control of the wheelchair and seriously injure yourself or others or damage the wheelchair.